 We depend on various components and materials to manufacture our products.
-Although we have not experienced any difficulty in obtaining components and materials, it is possible that any of our supplier relationships could be terminated.
+Although we generally do not experience significant difficulty in obtaining components and materials, it is possible that any of our supplier relationships could be terminated or that a supplier could have difficulty meeting our requirements.
 Any sustained interruption in our receipt of adequate supplies could have a material adverse effect on our business, results of operations and financial condition.
-While we attempt to minimize volatility in component and material pricing primarily by negotiating longer-term supply agreements with fixed prices or fixed price ranges and maintaining multiple sources of key materials, we cannot assure you that we will be able to successfully manage price fluctuations due to market demand, currency risks or material shortages, or that future price fluctuations will not have a material adverse effect on our business, results of operations and financial condition.
+While we attempt to minimize volatility in component and material pricing primarily by negotiating longer-term supply agreements with fixed prices or fixed price ranges and maintaining multiple sources of key materials, we cannot assure you that we will be able to successfully manage price fluctuations due to market demand, currency risks or material shortages, or that future price fluctuations will not have a material adverse effect on our business, results of operations.